guinetn/basecamp/assets/books/code/dotfiles.md

 Configurations for command line-based tools and shells.

+Dotfiles projects store configuration files such as .zshrc or .gitconfig and often also include complete machine setup scripts.
+A new machine setup takes 1 hour instead of days.

+https://dotfiles.github.io lists various approaches to excellent dotfiles.

-Plain text configuration files system floating around our machines used to customize system Named with a leading period . (or “dot”) indicating these are not regular documents and operating systems often hide them by default (`ls -a` to view all files).
+Plain text configuration files system floating around our machines used to customize system Named with a leading period . (or “dot”) indicating these are not regular documents and operating systems often hide them by default (`ls -a` to view all files)

 To list them:
 ls -a